aruss/IdentityBase/README.md

 ### Docker support

 You can either build it from source code by running the `build.sh` script in `./docker` directory or just start it from [Docker Hub](https://hub.docker.com/r/identitybasenet/identitybase/)

   `docker run -it --rm -p 5000:5000 identitybasenet/identitybase`

+It will start a IdentityBase with in memory store, with default client configuration and dummy users `alice@localhost` and `bob@localhost` (password is the email).

+See `./samples` folder and/or [IdentityServer examples repository](https://github.com/IdentityServer/IdentityServer4.Samples) for client samples.

 ### Acknowledgements